telefonicaid/fiware-orion/doc/manuals/admin/diagnosis.md

 -   Disable prelink, either implementing one of the following
     alternatives:
-    -   Remove the prelink software, typically running (as root or using sudo): `rpm -e prelink`
+    -   Remove the prelink software
     -   Disable the prelink processing of contextBroker binary, creating the /etc/prelink.conf.d/contextBroker.conf file with the following content (just one line)